webplatform/docs/html/html5/changed_obsolete_elements/index.md

 ---
-title: changed obsolete elements
+title: Elements changed or obsolete in HTML5
-uri: 'html/html5/changed obsolete elements'
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: